outsideopen/you_got_mailbot/README.md

 	RPi.GPIO

 ### Setup:
-Enable Raspberry Pi camera interface
+Enable Raspberry Pi camera serial interface through raspi-config

 Go to https://api.slack.com and create a new slackbot.
 Create a bot user and copy the "Bot User OAuth Access Token" to a new file named "token" in the "slack" directory.